roualdes/MATH131/week-01.md

 Indexing lists with slices takes a fair bit of practice.
 The above code creates a new unreferenced list, which containes as elements sub-lists of the list `l`.
 The zero-th sub-list consists of the zero-th and first elements of `l`.
 Notice though, despite the slice `0:2`, the second element of `l` is not retreived.
-The index `a:b` indexes from a list all elements at position `a` up to but not including `b`.
+The slice `a:b` indexes from a list all elements at position `a` up to but not including `b`.